gorjessbbyx3/SUB2LEADS/replit.md

 ### Application Status
 Application is fully functional and running on port 5000 with proper data integrity, error handling, and type safety throughout the codebase.

+**Important:** This is a Hawaii Real Estate CRM application, not an AI development assistant.
+The repository description may be outdated or incorrect.
+The application serves a comprehensive bird dog CRM system for real estate professionals.

+### Authentication Configuration
+The application uses Replit Auth with OpenID Connect.
+Required environment variables:
+- `REPL_ID` (✓ configured)
+- `REPLIT_DOMAINS` (✓ configured)
+- `SESSION_SECRET` (✓ configured)
+- `DATABASE_URL` (✓ configured)
+- `ISSUER_URL` (missing - defaults to https://replit.com/oidc)

+401/403 errors are expected for unauthenticated users - this is normal behavior.

 ### Recent Enhancements (January 16, 2025)
 - ✓ Fixed blank screen issue by adding proper CSS styling for body, html, and #root elements
 - ✓ Application now displays correctly with Hawaii Real Estate CRM login page